Vedparkash5/Teiko-Technical/README.md

 ## Analysis Overview

 ### Part 1 — Data Loading (`load_data.py`)
-Reads `cell-count.csv` and loads it into a normalized SQLite database.
+Read `cell-count.csv` and loads it into a normalized SQLite database.
 Each subject is inserted once into `subjects`; each sample row is inserted into `samples` with a foreign key reference.

 ### Part 2 — Frequency Table (`analysis.py`)
 First, I extracted the data from the Database and created two dataframes for each table.
 I added a total_count column for each cell type for each sample.
 Then for each sample, I calculated the relative frequency of each immune cell population as a percentage of the total cell count across all five populations.
 Output is a table with one row per population per sample.